marcinnajder/gopowerseq/README.md

 - operators from `seq` package take `iter.Seq[]` and return functions `func (iter.Seq[]) iter.Seq[]`, there are "curried" so we can `Pipe` many operators easily
 - operators from `seqs` package take slices `[]T` and return sequences `iter.Seq[]`
 - for some operators a special counterparts ending with `P` are provided (`ConcatP`,`ExceptP`,`InterleaveP`,`IntersectP`,`JoinP`,`SequenceEqualP`, `UnionP`, `ZipP`), those functions must be used inside `Pipe(..., opp())`, so we call `Concat([1,2,3], [4,5,6])` or `Pipe([1,2,3], ConcatP([4,5,6]) )`
-- read [Programming with sequences](https://marcinnajder.github.io/2022/11/02/programming-with-sequences-part-1-introduction-to-powerseq.html) series to better understand iterators and generators in JS, it also presents how to implement powerseq operators from scratch

 ### operators